dlops-io/mushroom-app/README.md

 ```

 ### Run the API Service and test
-- Run `uvicorn_server` and wait for 60 seconds, check you `persistent-folder` and you will see a new folder called `experiments` gets created and all the users model metrics files will get downloaded
+- Run `uvicorn_server` and wait for 60 seconds, check you `persistent-folder` and you will see a new folder called `experiments` gets created and a subset of the users model metrics files will get downloaded